adamradocz/FastestWaysInCSharp/FastestWaysInCSharp/StringManipulation/README.md

 Given the following text: "Lorem 69 ipsum dolor sit amet"

 Convert the "69" substring to int.
+The intereg is always located on the same position and always 2 digit long.

 The expected result is: 69